Long Gun or Sword

 An original Swiss Vetterli Repetiergewehr Model 1881 Bolt Action Military Rifle, made in Switzerland.
 Receiver is marked: Waffenfabrik, Bern M81.
 The condition of this rifle is quite nice.
 It is in very good+ condition, with just minor stock dings and 95% original arsenal bluing on the barrel, and receiver.
 The buttplate has about 70% original finish, with some mottling.
 Serial # 21466X.
 Chambered in 10.4x38mm Swiss Rimfire.
 The bore is excellent — shiny with sharp rifling.
 This example has matching numbers on receiver, bolt, and trigger guard.
 Please see the photos.
 The stock has just modest handling wear — particularly nice wood for a 143-year old rifle.
 A wonderful piece of Swiss history!
 (BCA-885)

-A scarce Parker Brothers Double Shotgun, 12 Gauge, with two barrels sets: A.) A 28″ Damascus barrel set with 2-3/4-inch chambers, and B.) A professionally re-sleeved 31.5″ buled fluid barrel set with 2-3/4″ chambers.
-Made in 1891.
-The blued barrel set was most likely made by Parker in or after the 1920s.
+A scarce Parker Brothers Double Shotgun, 12 Gauge, with two barrels sets: A.) A 28″ Damascus barrel set with 2-3/4-inch chambers, and B.) A professionally-installed Boehler (of Austria) replacement 31.5″ blued fluid barrel set with 2-3/4″ chambers, made sometime after 1920.
 Nice tight action.
 30″ barrels with solid rib and full chokes.
 The receiver still shows traces of original color casehardening.
 Note that the Damascus steel barrels should only be fired using chamber inserts, such as Savage Four-Tenners.
 Engraved receiver.
 The serial numbers match on the receiver, barrel, and forend.
 Checkered wood stock and forend.
-Parker Brothers hard rubber butt plate.
+Parker Brothers hard rubber butt plate with a deep inset Dog’s Head Parker Logo.
 Bead front sight.
 Additional 31.5 inch barrel.
 Also has 2-3/4 inch chambers.
 Full choke.
 Bead front sight.
 Red Head brand brown leather leg-of-mutton case.
 The lid strap is stamped: 28 / 175 FD.

 Caliber / Gauge: 12